iNish27/HR-ATTRITION-ANALYSIS/README.md

 ---

 ## 📌 Objective
-Build an interactive dashboard using Excel to identify the key drivers of employee attrition across demographics, roles, and behavior indicators.
+Build an interactive dashboard using Power Bi to identify the key drivers of employee attrition across demographics, roles, and behavior indicators.

 ## 🎯 Purpose
 Enable HR teams to optimize retention strategies by visualizing attrition patterns through a data-focused lens.